YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What do high liver enzymes mean before a hair transplant?

 Hair transplant surgery does not treat the reason behind high ALT or AST.
 It moves hair follicles.
 If the hair loss is part of a wider medical illness, nutritional issue, medication reaction, or recent body stress, surgery may not be the first step.
-The liver result may be the clue that the timing needs more care.
+The liver result may be the clue that the timing needs more caution.

 When can surgery still be reasonable?